Annulment under Pennsylvania Law

 - The marriage partners are blood relatives within a certain degree—marriages between brother and sister, aunt and nephew, uncle and niece, first cousins.

 - One of the parties could not consent to the marriage due to a mental defect or related reason.
-Read the rest of this entry »
+Read the rest »